ESAexpert.co.uk← All Guides

-How to Fill In the ESA50 Form: Step by Step Guide
+How to Fill In the WCA50 Form (Formerly ESA50): Step by Step Guide

-The ESA50 form is the questionnaire the DWP sends you as part of the Work Capability Assessment for Employment and Support Allowance.
+The WCA50 form (previously called ESA50 for ESA claimants, or UC50 for Universal Credit) is the questionnaire the DWP sends you as part of the Work Capability Assessment.
 How you fill in this form is critically important - it forms the basis of your entire assessment.
 This guide walks you through every section.

 Before you start: golden rules